8th Annual Prechter Bipolar Lecture

 "Deconstructing bipolar disorder: from the population to the clinic"

-Initiated in 2007, this lecture series brings to Ann Arbor, MI each year distinguished researchers to give a talk on bipolar genetics and spend time collaborating with the University of Michigan research team.
-Please stay tuned for information about the 8th Annual Lecture taking place in 2014.
+Initiated in 2007, this lecture series brings to Ann Arbor, Michigan each year distinguished researchers to give a talk on bipolar genetics and spend time collaborating with the University of Michigan research team.

 The 8th Annual Prechter Lecture will be held on: